 - A University Police Officer works cooperatively with residence hall staff to provide residents with safety information, community response, and ongoing resources for public safety awareness.

 - Courtesy phones are placed outside Sierra Madre, Yosemite, and each South Mountain Hall.
 These allow residents to call friends within a hall or contact Pubic Safety Services in case of emergency.
 We call upon our residents to participate in a partnership with the University Housing Department in creating a safer community.
 More resident safety information from University Housing.

-- Dialing 9-1-1 on any campus phone connects you directly to University Police.
+- Dialing 9-1-1 on any campus phone or cell phone connects you directly to a University Police Dispatcher.

 - "Blue Light" emergency phones, located throughout campus, also connect to University Police via the 9-1-1 system.

 - Map of "Blue Light" emergency phone locations (pdf).

 University Police Dispatchers are certified in the use of the Emergency Medical Dispatch Protocol, certified in the use of First Aid and CPR, and certified in the use of Automatic External Defibrillators.
 Emergency Medical Technicians and/or Paramedics will also respond to care for the patient as well.

 Where is the closest police department?

 The University Police Department is located on campus.
 It is a full service police agency, which is certified by the California Department of Justice and includes officers and staff with a broad range of both sworn and civilian responsibilities.
 University Police provides emergency response, investigative services, crime prevention services, uniformed police patrol as well as a 9-1-1 communications center which provides Emergency Medical Dispatch.
 Officers are empowered to enforce the regulations of the university, the laws of the local community and the laws of the state and federal government.
 You can visit their website at http://afd.calpoly.edu/police/.

 Where do I go in the event of a campus wide emergency?